UNRWA expresses 'deep appreciation' for India's continued support to Palestinian refugees | Education

 - Israel

-''Yes we received on Friday the first half (USD 2.5 million) of the annual contribution of India (total USD 5 million) for which we are very grateful.
-The Indian contribution helps support the main (core) budget of UNRWA -- which means that the funds will go directly to our schools, health centres and other basic services to Palestine refugees,'' Tamara Alrifai, UNRWA's spokesperson, told PTI.
+''Yes, we received on Friday the first half (USD 2.5 million) of the annual contribution of India (total USD 5 million) for which we are very grateful.
+The Indian contribution helps support the main (core) budget of UNRWA -- which means that the funds will go directly to our schools, health centers, and other basic services to Palestine refugees,'' Tamara Alrifai, UNRWA's spokesperson, told PTI.

 ''Since 2018, the Government of India has given UNRWA 20 million US dollars,'' she added.